laliluna/humongous-client/README.md

     ;---> Select the request fields and sort the result (with-db db (fetch-docs :kites {:name "blue"} :fields [:name] :order-by [[:name :desc]]))

+## Optimistic locking for the document API

+Update and remove operation check only the _id by default.
+If you wrap the operation with *(optimistic ..)*, the fields *_id and _version* are checked.
+If the *_version* is different, or the document is missing, the operation return false, else it bumps up the version in one go and returns the *WriteResult*.

+    (with-db db
+     (optimistic (update! :kites {:_id 1 :_version 1}))
+     ; -> false
+     ; no kite no update

+     (insert! :kites {:_id 1 :name "blue" :_version 2})
+     (optimistic (update! :kites {:_id 1 :_version 1}))
+     ; -> false
+     ; wrong version

+     (optimistic (update! :kites {:_id 1 :name "red" :_version 1}))
+     ; -> #<WriteResult { "serverUsed" : "localhost:27017" , "ok" : 1 , "n" : 1}>
+     ; success, version is bumped up as well (fetch-first-doc :kites {})
+     ; -> {:_id 1 :name "red" :_version 2}

+## Write concerns

+The Mongo DB support various write concerns.
+For example to guaranty that the document is written to the primary and one replicated DB, or to the majority, or ...

+You can find the supported write concerns in: *humongous.db#write-concerns*

+    (with-db db
+      (insert! :kites {:_id 1 :name "blue" :size 5})
+      (update! :kites {:_id 1 :name "red"} :unacknowledged))

+Write concerns are supported for

+- insert!
+- update!
+- update-fields!
+- remove!

+If no concern is specified, the write concern is taken from the collection, the database or the connection.

+Mongos default is :unacknowledged

+You can specify a default concern while connecting

+    (def db (create-db-client "mongodb://localhost:27017/test" :write-concern :acknowledged))

+## Command API

 ## Internal API

 *(fetch-docs ...)* uses chained function calls internally, which operate mostly on the *DBCursor*.